Congressional Art Competition

 - Artwork that is potentially inappropriate for display in the Capitol will not be considered.
 This determination will be made by our panel of judges.

-If you are interested in participating in this year's competition, below are several documents that will help interested students and their teachers start the process.
+If you are interested in participating in next year's competition, below are several documents that will help interested students and their teachers start the process.

 - Rules for Students and Teachers